What is the East Central Indiana Talent Collaborative?

 Created by the Office of Career Connections and Talent, with support from the Indiana Economic Development Corporation and CivicLab, the designation encourages local governments, businesses, educational institutions, nonprofits, and economic and workforce development partners to take a comprehensive, regional approach to creating better quality of place, developing and skilling up workforce, and connecting talent Hoosiers with businesses seeking to fill high-demand, high-wage jobs.

-Indiana Secretary of Career Connections and Talent Blair Milo designated East Central Indiana as the state’s tenth 21st Century Talent Region on January 22, 2021.
+East Central Indiana was designated as the state’s tenth 21st Century Talent Region on January 22, 2021.